 After undergoing a comprehensive Math foundation review, our students learn critical Strategies that are essential to their success on standardized tests.
 The first part of the SP Method stresses general test-taking tips to increase students’ confidence and focus.
-In addition to Math concepts and time-saving shortcuts, MathSP courses emphasize problem-solving strategies.
-The difference between a student with a good test score and a student with a great test score is the ability to appropriately apply Strategies to Math problems and to answer them accurately and efficiently.
+In addition to foundational concepts and timesaving shortcuts, MathSP courses emphasize problem-solving strategies.
+The difference between a student with a good test score and a student with a great test score is the ability to appropriately apply Strategies to quickly “zero in” on the correct answer.

-The first part of the SP Method, the “S,” takes students through a five-step process to approaching Math problems.
+The Strategies component of the SP Method takes students through a five-step process to approaching Math problems.

 Understand the Problem Statement